Fast and energy-efficient neuromorphic deep learning with first-spike times

-For several specific configurations of time constants, we provide closed-form expressions for first-spike timing, which, in turn, allow the calculation of exact gradients of any differentiable cost function that depend on these spike times.
+For several specific configurations of time constants, we provide analytical expressions for first-spike timing, which, in turn, allow the calculation of exact gradients of any differentiable cost function that depends on these spike times.
 In hierarchical networks of \gls{lif} neurons using the \gls{ttfs} coding scheme, this enables exact error backpropagation, allowing us to train such networks as universal classifiers on both continuous and discrete data spaces.

-As our algorithm only requires knowledge about afferent and efferent spike times, it lends itself to emulation on neuromorphic hardware.
-The accelerated, yet power-efficient \dls platform \citep{friedmann2016hybridlearning,billaudelle2019versatile} redoubles the sparseness and low latency already inherent to \gls{ttfs} coding.
-We show how an implementation of our algorithm on \dls can obtain similar classification accuracies to software simulations, while significantly outperforming conventional computing hardware by achieving these results with a combination of \SI{100}{\micro\second} and \SI{16}{\micro\joule} per classification.
+As our algorithm only requires knowledge about afferent and efferent spike times of all neurons, it lends itself to emulation on neuromorphic hardware.
+The accelerated, yet power-efficient \dls platform \citep{friedmann2016hybridlearning,billaudelle2019versatile} pairs especially well with the sparseness and low latency already inherent to \gls{ttfs} coding.
+We show how an implementation of our algorithm on \dls can obtain similar classification accuracies to software simulations, while displaying highly competitive time and power characteristics, with a combination of \SI{48}{\micro\second} and \SI{8.4}{\micro\joule} per classification.

 By incorporating information generated on the hardware for updates during training, the algorithm automatically adapts to potential imperfections of neuromorphic circuits, as implicitly demonstrated by our neuromorphic implementation.
 In further software simulations, we show that our model deals well with various levels of substrate-induced distortions such as fixed-pattern noise and limited parameter precision and control, thus providing a rigorous algorithmic backbone for a wide range of neuromorphic substrates and applications.
-Such robustness of coding and learning under imperfections of the underlying neuronal substrate represents an indispensable property for any model aiming for biological plausibility and for every application geared towards physical computing systems \citep{prodromakis2010review,esser2015backpropagation,van2018organic,wunderlich2019demonstrating,kungl2019accelerated,dold2019stochasticity,feldmann2019all}.
+Such robustness with respect to imperfections of the underlying neuronal substrate represents an indispensable property for any network model aiming for biological plausibility and for every application geared towards physical computing systems \citep{prodromakis2010review,esser2015backpropagation,van2018organic,wunderlich2019demonstrating,kungl2019accelerated,dold2019stochasticity,feldmann2019all}.

 In the following, we first introduce the \gls{cuba} \gls{lif} model and the \gls{ttfs} coding scheme, before we demonstrate how both inference and training via error backpropagation can be performed analytically with such dynamics.
 Finally, the presented model is evaluated both in software simulations and neuromorphic emulations, before studying effects of several types of substrate-induced distortions.